Starlink for Digital Nomads 2026: Setup & Cost Guide

 The Bottom Line

-The smart approach is to build a layered connectivity stack: Starlink for remote locations, an eSIM for cities and transit, a VPN for security everywhere, and the discipline to pause Starlink service during months when you do not need it.
+The smart approach is to build a layered connectivity stack: Starlink for remote locations, an eSIM for cities and transit, a VPN for security everywhere, and the discipline to pause Starlink service during months when you don’t need it.
 This gives you reliable internet anywhere on earth for a cost that, while not trivial, is entirely reasonable as a business expense for a location-independent professional.

 Frequently Asked Questions